centerionware/vibercoder/BUILD_NATIVE.md

     ```

 3.  **Add and Sync the Android Platform:**
-    This command initializes the native Android project in the `/android` directory and copies the web assets into it.
+    This command initializes the native Android project, injects the custom browser plugin, runs the Capacitor sync process to automatically register it, and configures the necessary permissions.
     ```bash
+    npx capacitor add android
     npm run sync:native
     ```
-    *(Note: This single script handles `npx capacitor add android` and `npx capacitor sync` for convenience.)*
+    *(Note: The `sync:native` script is a convenient wrapper for the multi-step native setup process.)*

 4.  **Open in Android Studio:**
     Open the native project in Android Studio.